Info

 2022 for the Closer Skateboarding story ‘Kevin Spanky Long: Character Witness’

-Writing for Quartersnacks and community engagement through Civic Leeds cited in Skateboarding and the Senses: Skills, Surfaces and Spaces by Sander Hölsgens and Brian Glenney (Taylor Francis, 2024)
+Journalism for Quartersnacks and community engagement through Civic Leeds cited in Skateboarding and the Senses: Skills, Surfaces and Spaces by Dr Sander Hölsgens, assistant professor of anthropology at Leiden University, Netherlands and Brian Glenney, associate professor of philosophy at Norwich University, Vermont, USA (Taylor Francis, 2024)

 ‘Farran Golding on Favorite Spots and Mark Suciu’ with Mostly Skateboarding Podcast (2021)